wemake-services/wemake-python-package/{{cookiecutter.project_name}}/CONTRIBUTING.md

 Before submitting your code please do the following steps:

-1. Run `pytest` to make sure everything was working before
+1. Run `make test` to make sure everything was working before
 2. Add any changes you want
 3. Add tests for the new changes
 4. Edit documentation if you have changed something significant
 5. Update `CHANGELOG.md` with a quick summary of your changes
-6. Run `pytest` again to make sure it is still working
+6. Run `make test` again to make sure it is still working
-7. Run `mypy` to ensure that types are correct
-8. Run `flake8` to ensure that style is correct
-9. Run `doc8` to ensure that docs are correct

 ## Other help